yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 ### Amazon Web Services (AWS)

-To run YugabyteDB nodes on Amazon Web Services (AWS), you need to provide your cloud provider credentials on the Yugabyte Platform Admin UI.
+To run YugabyteDB nodes on Amazon Web Services (AWS), you need to provide your cloud provider credentials on the Yugabyte Platform console.
 Yugabyte Platform uses the credentials to automatically provision and deprovision YugabyteDB instances.
 A YugabyteDB *instance* includes a compute instance as well as attached local or remote disk storage.

 ## Configure AWS